Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 ‘Sleep at night’ funds in the Select 50

-Our Select 50 list of recommended funds includes just one portfolio that explicitly targets low volatility, Pyrford Global Total Return.
+Our Select 50 list of recommended funds includes one portfolio that explicitly targets low volatility, Pyrford Global Total Return.
 A glance at its performance chart suggests that the fund has indeed risen in a steady manner with no serious falls over the past 10 years.
-Its worst annual fall was 2.6% in the year to March 2018.
-However, progress has also been rather pedestrian; it has turned an initial investment of £1,000 into £1,370 over the past 10 years.
+Its worst annual decline was 1.6% in 2018.
+However, progress has also been rather pedestrian; it has turned an initial investment of £1,000 into £1,486 over the past 10 years.
 This is often the trade-off you make with these funds: the gentle ride and absence of severe falls are at the expense of the bigger gains some funds will make when markets are benign.

 ‘Wealth preservation’ funds

-Several investment trusts – funds structured as listed companies – seek to deliver positive returns whatever the markets are doing.
+Several investment trusts seek to deliver positive returns whatever the markets are doing.
 The Personal Assets Trust, for example, stresses that its aim is to ‘protect and increase (in that order) the value per share for the funds of shareholders over the long term’.
-Nevertheless, there have been some declines, if shallow, in the share price over the past decade.
-An ‘open-ended’, non-listed fund run on broadly similar lines by the same management company is the Trojan fund.
-Both have avoided all but shallow declines over the past 10 years.
+An ‘open-ended’, non-listed fund run on broadly similar lines by the same management company is the Trojan Fund.
+Both have avoided severe declines over the past 10 years.

 Another multi-asset wealth preservation trust is Ruffer Investment Company.
 However, it has been considerably more volatile than Personal Assets and the Trojan fund in recent years.
-Some of the difference can be explained by Ruffer’s willingness to allow its shares to diverge more widely from the portfolio’s actual value.
-Ruffer also runs the open-ended Ruffer Absolute Return fund.
+Some of the difference can be explained by the trust’s willingness to allow its shares to diverge more widely from the portfolio’s actual value.
+Ruffer also runs the open-ended Ruffer Absolute Return Fund.

-The experienced investment trust research team at Investec, the bank, said the wealth preservation trusts had ‘both a strategic role in improving portfolio diversification and undoubted tactical value as global financial markets navigate what threatens to be a very challenging few months’.
+The experienced investment trust research team at Investec, the bank, said last year, at the time of the tariff crisis, that the wealth preservation trusts had ‘both a strategic role in improving portfolio diversification and undoubted tactical value as global financial markets navigate what threatens to be a very challenging few months’.

 Cash funds